 When teams analyze their CFD, they should keep an eye out for the following:

-Narrowing bands – these indicate that WiP items are decreasing, which means items are being completed faster than they come.
+- Narrowing bands – This indicates that WIP items are decreasing, meaning items are being completed faster than they come.
 This can signal that there is more capacity in this state compared to what’s needed.
 The team can probably assess if resources can be reallocated to balance out the flow.

-Widening bands – these indicate that WiP items are increasing, which means that the entry rate of items into this state is higher than its exit rate.
-This denotes a bottleneck in the process and the team must analyze why items are being held up in this state.
+- Widening bands – This indicates that WIP items are increasing, which means that the entry rate of items into this state is higher than its exit rate.
+This denotes a bottleneck in the process, and the team must analyze why items are being held up in this state.

-To Do band is wider than your Done band – This means that the pace you are creating the work is faster than your team is able to process it.
-You must look into your In Progress states and analyze what is keeping your team from working on these items much faster.
+- To Do band is wider than your Done band – This means that the pace you are creating the work is faster than your team is able to process it.
+You must look into your In Progress states and analyze what keeps your team from working on these items much faster.

-Slope going down – as the Cumulative Flow Diagram is a historical graph of the accumulated items that the team worked on through time, data should not be removed or disappear.
-The slope should always be increasing.
-Therefore, if you notice a downward slope then something is wrong with your graph.
+- The slope going down – as the Cumulative Flow Diagram is a historical graph of the accumulated items the team worked on over time, data should not be removed or disappear.
+The slope should continually increase.
+Therefore, if you notice a downward slope, something is wrong with your graph.

 Reviewing Kanban Metrics Regularly

-But generating these data are not enough.
-It is important that teams collaboratively discuss what the data is telling them.
-Before making any decisions to alter processes, add capacity, or to introduce any kind of change through process improvement, teams should agree collectively on the steps they will take.
-The data is just a starting point to much bigger discussions that the team will have.
+But generating this data is not enough.
+It is essential that teams collaboratively discuss what the data is telling them.
+Before making any decisions to alter processes, add capacity, or introduce any change through process improvement, teams should agree collectively on the steps they will take.
+The data is just a starting point for much bigger discussions that the team will have.

-When you build and track your process through Kanban Zone, you will be equipped with the tools and reports you need in order to measure your performance and manage your flow more effectively.
+When you build and track your process through Kanban Zone, you will have the tools and reports to measure your performance and manage your flow more effectively.
 Start using Kanban Zone today and power up your team discussions with rich analytics and insights.